thibaud-rohmer/PhotoShow-deprecated/README.markdown

 ### Creating a group

 First, you need to create a group of users.
-Let's call it "family".
+Let's call it *family*.
-Go with your browser, to the page called  "addgroup.php". (it is located in your website : http://**yourwebsite**/addgroup.php )
+Go with your browser, to the page called  `addgroup.php`. (it is located in your website : `http://**yourwebsite**/addgroup.php` )

 In the "name" field, put "family"
 In the "password" field, let's put "42"
 Validate.

-Now, follow the instructions : copy the line given to you, and paste it into your "pass.php" file, on your server.
+Now, follow the instructions : copy the line given to you, and paste it into your `pass.php` file, on your server.
 Save.

 You have created a group.
 You may drink your glass of whiskey now.

 ### Protecting an album

 You can't protect projects, only albums (I don't really see the point in protecting projects).
 Go inside one of your albums folders (which means, where your photos are).
-There, create the file :
+There, create the file `authorized.txt`

-* authorized.txt *

 Inside this file, put, on different lines, the name of the groups allowed to see this folder.
 For instance, I'll put :